 1.4 Stakeholders and Interests

 There are various stakeholders for this software.
 As the owner, I hold a great stake in this software.
 So far, it is just me, and I don’t have any sponsors, donors, or business support.
-But once the software is developed, potential stakeholders that would hold great shares would be sponsors, companies who want to post their available jobs, facilitators who want to post their events and the like, local government agencies, employees, and news stations.
+But once the software is developed, potential stakeholders that would hold great shares would-be sponsors, companies who want to post their available jobs, facilitators who want to post their events and the like, local government agencies, employees, and news stations.

 A list of the stakeholders are: